lazor-kit/wallet-mobile-adapter/README.md

 # LazorKit Wallet Mobile Adapter

-A React Native adapter for LazorKit smart wallet with WebAuthn/passkey authentication on Solana.
+A React Native adapter for LazorKit smart wallet with WebAuthn/passkey authentication on Solana blockchain.

 ## 🚨 Security Notice

 This SDK handles sensitive wallet operations including:
 - WebAuthn/passkey authentication
 - Smart wallet creation and management
-- Transaction signing
+- Transaction signing and execution
 - Private key management

 **Always verify the authenticity of this package and review the source code before use in production applications.**